 Pointing to Lime Tree Village Cmty.
 Club Assn., Inc. v.
 State Farm Gen. Ins.
 Co., 980 F.2d 1402 (11th Cir.
 1993), Plaintiffs argue that some of the alleged activity both preceded and continued after the execution of the SPA and that Plaintiff Sullivan is not a party to the agreement.
 While this is true, that alleged activity, as well as Plaintiff Sullivan's involvement, is only relevant to the underlying action insofar as it relates to the SPA.
-In other words, the heart of the issue before the state court is the alleged misrepresentations and omissions of material fact by Buyers and Plaintiff Sullivan relating to securities sales, not the underlying conduct.
+In other words, the heart of the issue before the state court is the alleged misrepresentations and omissions of material fact by Buyers and Plaintiff Sullivan relating to the securities sales, not the underlying conduct.

 This contrasts with the underlying lawsuit at issue in Lime Tree.
 The insurance policy there excluded malicious and intentional acts and acts in violation of civil rights law.
 Lime Tree, 980 F.2d at 1406.
-In finding a duty to defend, the court noted that "the claims of slander or disparagement of title . . . as well as the two restraint of trade claims . . . do not fall within the exclusion . . .

-because the underlying plaintiffs need not prove intent to prevail against [the insured] on any of these claims."
+In finding a duty to defend, the court noted that "the claims of slander or disparagement of title . . . as well as the two restraint of trade claims . . . do not fall within the exclusion . . . because the underlying plaintiffs need not prove intent to prevail against [the insured] on any of these claims."
 Id.

 Here, as mentioned above, the alleged misrepresentations and omissions during negotiations of the SPA are not only connected but central to each of the claims.
-It is also worth noting that the language of the exclusion in Lime Tree was simply "does not apply to any [enumerated acts]," id. at 1404, which is narrower than the broad "arising out of" and "in any way involving" language here.
+It is also worth noting that the language of the exclusion in Lime Tree was simply "does not apply [to enumerated acts]," id. at 1404, which is narrower than the broad "arising out of" and "in any way involving" language here.
 See also Gleason v.
 Markel Am.
 Ins.
-Co., No. 4:17-CV-00163, 2018 WL 538324 at 5 (E.D.
+Co., No. 4:17-cv-163, 2018 WL 538324, at 5 (E.D.
 Tex.
 Jan.
-24, 2018), reconsideration denied, No. 4:17-CV-00163, 2018 WL 3819928 (E.D.
-Tex.
-Aug.
-10, 2018) (excepting coverage under similar securities exclusion because "[e]ven if . . . some of the allegations are not caused by the sale of [the interest] . . . all of the allegations bear, at the very least, an incidental relationship to the sale of [the] interest").
+24, 2018) (excepting coverage under similar securities exclusion because "[e]ven if . . .some of the allegations are not caused by the sale of [the interest] . . . all of the allegations bear, at the very least, an incidental relationship to the sale of [the] interest").